shapeable/prototype-adpq/README.md

 The percentage of the code base covered by automated tests was defined using Coveralls.
 Coveralls breaks down the test coverage on a file by file basis and allows you to see the relevant coverage, covered and missed lines, and the hits per line for each file.
 The Coveralls dashboard could be found [here](https://coveralls.io/github/shapeable/prototype-web?branch=master)

+Code climate was also integrated for an automated code review.
+The overall can be consulted [here.](https://codeclimate.com/github/shapeable/prototype-web)

 #### O. Setup or used a continuous integration system to automate the running of tests